Written by Michael Kelley, Guest Contributor

 My children have never had to read a map.

-Oh, theyâve seen them, but they looked at them like relics in a museum.
-Paper maps are tools from a bygone day that look good when framed on a wall but arenât much use when you have an iPhone.
+Oh, they’ve seen them, but they looked at them like relics in a museum.
+Paper maps are tools from a bygone day that look good when framed on a wall, but aren’t much use when you have an iPhone.
+Why use a paper map when you can have turn-by-turn navigation to anywhere in the world at your fingertips?

-I imagine youâve had the same moment I have when thinking about the future, of wishing that God would simply give us step by step directions.
-In so doing, we would know all the twists and turns we will eventually have to take.
-We could be prepared for this or that thing that was coming, to know in advance what lies before us, and to operate with a sense of certainty as we make our way through the years.
+I imagine you’ve had the same moment I have when thinking about the future, of wishing that God would simply give us step-by-step directions.
+We could be prepared for what was coming, know in advance what lies before us, and operate with a sense of certainty as we make our way through the years.

-But God doesnât do that.
-He does not give us a map.
-And there are some good reasons why He doesnât.
+But God doesn’t give us a map.
+And there are some good reasons why He doesn’t.

 Here are three of them:

 We are destination-oriented people.
 We move through life from place to place, person to person, job to job.
-One destination to another, always looking for whatâs next.
-But God doesnât work like that.
-His highest aspiration is not to get us to a specific job, a specific city, or a specific home but for us to conform to the image of Christ.
+One destination to another, always looking for what’s next.
+But God doesn’t work like that.
+His highest aspiration is not to get us to a specific job, a specific city, or a specific home, but to conform us to the image of Christ.

-As such, all these jobs, cities, and neighborhoods we live in serve a greater purpose.
 Even as God uses us in these specific destinations to extend His kingdom, He also works in us simultaneously.
 Each of these experiences moves us, by the power of the Holy Spirit, to think, feel, and act more like Jesus.
-Thatâs one of the reasons God doesnât give us a map â because He is in the formation business.
-And often, these twists and turns are precisely what form our character.

 2. Faith is more valuable to God than absolute certainty.

 Faith is what God prizes the most.
-This is the attribute God values more than anything else.
+It’s the attribute God values more than anything else.
 Indeed, anything we claim to do for the sake of Jesus and His kingdom must be grounded in and fueled by faith.
-The fact that we do not have a map means we must operate by faith because we donât have any other option.
+The fact that we do not have a map means we must operate by faith because we don’t have any other option.

 3. We are not following a map; we are following a Person.